Quantifying EPR: the resource theory of nonclassicality of common-cause assemblages: The bipartite EPR scenario

 \begin{defn}[Robustness of `steering' \cite{robustness}] The `steering' robustness of an assemblage $\As_{\A|\X}$ is given by the minimum $\nu$ such that the assemblage

 is free, with $\As_{\A|\X}^{\prime}$ being an arbitrary assemblage. \end{defn}

 Robustness of `steering' can be understood as follows.
 Imagine Alice holds an assemblage $\As_{\A|\X}$ and she wants to make it free by mixing it with some other assemblage $\As_{\A|\X}^{\prime}$.
 Robustness of `steering' quantifies the minimal amount of mixing needed to make $\As_{\A|\X}$ a free assemblage.
-Motivated by our common-cause description of an EPR scenario, we suggest the use of \textit{EPR weight} and \textit{EPR robustness} to denote the `steerable' weight monotone and the robustness of `steering' monotone, respectively.
+If one optimises $\As_{\A|\X}^{\prime}$ over all assemblages, this leads to mixing $\As_{\A|\X}$ with worst-case noise.
+If one restricts the type of noise that can be added to the original assemblage, this measure is referred to as generalized robustness or random robustness, depending on the type of noise added.

 We conjecture that relative entropy could be defined in a type-independent way as well, as similar measures exist for states and Bell scenarios \cite{gallego2017nonlocality}.